 In general, thyroid cancers do not respond well to chemotherapy.
 But exciting data are emerging about some newer targeted drugs.
 Unlike standard chemotherapy drugs, which work by attacking rapidly growing cells (including cancer cells), these drugs attack specific targets on cancer cells.
 Targeted drugs may work in some cases when standard chemotherapy drugs do not, and they often have different (and less severe) side effects.

 Kinase inhibitors: A class of targeted drugs known as kinase inhibitors may help treat thyroid cancer cells with mutations in certain genes, such as BRAF and RET/PTC.
 Many of these drugs also affect tumor blood vessel growth (see below).

 In many papillary thyroid cancers, the cells have changes in the BRAF gene, which helps them grow.
 Drugs that target cells with BRAF gene changes, such as vemurafenib (Zelboraf®), dabrafenib (Tafinlar®), and selumetinib, are now being studied in thyroid cancers with this gene change.

-Other kinase inhibitors that have shown early promise against thyroid cancer in clinical trials include sorafenib (Nexavar®), sunitinib (Sutent®), pazopanib (Votrient®), cabozantinib (Cometriq®), motesanib (AMG 706), axitinib (Inlyta®), and vandetanib (Caprelsa®).
+Other kinase inhibitors that have shown early promise against thyroid cancer in clinical trials include sorafenib (Nexavar®), sunitinib (Sutent®), pazopanib (Votrient®), motesanib (AMG 706), and axitinib (Inlyta®).

 Anti-angiogenesis drugs: As tumors grow, they need a larger blood supply to get enough nutrients.
 They get it by causing new blood vessels to form (a process called angiogenesis).
 Anti-angiogenesis drugs work by disrupting these new blood vessels.
-Some of the drugs listed above, such as axitinib, motesanib, sunitinib, sorafenib, pazopanib, and cabozantinib, have anti-angiogenic properties.
+Some of the drugs listed above, such as axitinib, motesanib, sunitinib, and sorafenib, have anti-angiogenic properties.